justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 **Any URL References**

-Most build processes pull directly from GitHub repositories, Github release, or add 3rd party repositories to a package manager like `apt`.
+Most build processes pull directly from GitHub repositories or add 3rd party repositories to the package manager like `apt`.
 (Look for `ADD` commands in Dockerfile.)
-Each one of these (including in the images your image inhereits from) represents a point of failure outside of the OS istelf.
+Each usage, including in the images your image inhereits from, represents a point of failure outside of the OS istelf.

 ## What does Docker do?

 If we want our software to last a long time, we ultimately need to depend on parties who will also take care of us for the same period of time.

-1) Even a tar file saved from docker only includes the built container, and not the build environment.
+1. Even a tar file saved from docker only includes the built container, and not the build environment.
 Perhaps, docker *could* be used for archival purposes by creating a tar of an image containing a build environment for an older piece of software. but then of course the build for that container itself might break.